WebOrigami/extensions/netlify/README.md

 ### Create a file to hold deployment options

-To deploy your site with Origami’s `netlify-deploy` package, you will need to pass it some configuration options.
+To deploy your site with Origami’s `netlify` package, you will need to pass it some configuration options.
 A convenient way to do that is to put those options in a file.

-1. Create a file called, for example, `deploy.ori`.
+1. Create a file called, for example, `publish.ori`.
 1. Paste in the following template text, substituting your project name (e.g., `alice-andrews-blog`) and Netlify project ID (e.g., `69cd69f789-a780-b327-89cb078afe8b`):

 ```
 // Deploys https://<your project name here>.netlify.app
-package:@weborigami/netlify-deploy({
+() => package:@weborigami/netlify(src/site.ori, {
   netlifyProjectId: "<your project ID here>"
-  site: src/site.ori
-  token: token.json
+  token: token.txt
 })
 ```

 If your site is defined in a file other than `src/site.ori`, update the `site` field to point to it.
-You’ll create `token.json` in the next step.
+You’ll create `token.txt` in the next step.

-The final `deploy.ori` file will look like this _example_:
+The final `publish.ori` file will look like this _example_:

 ```
 // Deploys https://alice-andrews-blog.netlify.app
-package:@weborigami/netlify-deploy({
+() => package:@weborigami/netlify(src/site.ori, {
   netlifyProjectId: "69cd69f789-a780-b327-89cb078afe8b"
-  site: src/site.ori
-  token: token.json
+  token: token.txt
 })
 ```

 ### Get a Netlify personal access token

-From Netlify you will need to obtain a “personal access token”: a little string of text that the `netlify-deploy` package will use to prove to Netlify that you’ve given it permission to update your site.
+From Netlify you will need to obtain a “personal access token”: a little string of text that the `netlify` package will use to prove to Netlify that you’ve given it permission to update your site.

-1. If you use git, create a file (or open the existing file) called `.gitignore`, then add `token.json` on a line by itself and save this file. **This step is important** so that you don’t accidentally add this personal access token to source control where others might see it.
+1. If you use git, create a file (or open the existing file) called `.gitignore`, then add `token.txt` on a line by itself and save this file. **This step is important** so that you don’t accidentally add this personal access token to source control where others might see it.
 1. In the Netlify site, select your account (your avatar), then **User Settings**.
 1. Select **Applications**.
 1. Under “Personal access tokens”, click **New access token**.